 Exploring decolonization through the lens of performance

-Honor Ford-Smith has been working at the crossroads of performance, politics and Caribbean culture for over forty years.
-A Jamaican director, poet, and professor living in Toronto, Canada, Ford-Smith herself was formed by intersecting struggles for radical social change in Jamaica in the 1970s.
-Stirred by the Bob Marley’s anti-colonial and pan-Africanist music and mentored by a generation of Caribbean anti-colonial writers like George Lamming, Kamau Brathwaite and Dennis Scott, she first came to voice as an actor and theatre director committed to a form of community-based collaborative theatre that combined oral testimony, social history and ritual forms in search of social justice.
+Honor Ford-Smith’s research focuses on performance and politics in the context of the Caribbean and its diaspora.
+A Jamaican director, poet, and professor who divides her time between Toronto, Canada and Kingston, Jamaica, Ford-Smith began her work in the context of social and political movements in Jamaica in the 1970s.
+Stirred by the anti-colonial and pan-Africanist reggae music of the time and mentored by a generation of Caribbean anti-colonial writers like George Lamming, Carroll Dawes, Kamau Brathwaite and Dennis Scott, she emerged as a performer, theatre director and scholar committed to community-based collaborative theatre that stressed oral testimony, social history, autobiography and ritual forms in search of intersecting forms of social justice.

-As the founding artistic director of the Sistren Theatre Collective, one of the earliest cultural-political collectives of Black women of the Americas, she collaborated with working class women to research women’s lives and histories and to create performances that critique the enduring gendered legacies of plantation inequities.
-Under her artistic direction, Sistren produced a repertoire of plays which toured the world, deeply influencing theatre practitioners in the Caribbean and the global south and became the subject of numerous scholarly studies.
-On moving to Canada, Ford-Smith continued her work on performance as a site of knowledge production, researching performance as a site of anti-imperial nationalism in postcolonial Jamaica, anthologizing plays of the 1970s and 80s, writing on the pedagogy and politics of Marcus Garvey’s UNIA, the body performance and decolonization, the Jamaican poet Mikey Smith, and the plays of Dennis Scott.
+As founding artistic director of the Sistren Theatre Collective, an early Black and Caribbean feminist collective of cultural producers, she collaborated with working class women to research women’s lives and histories and to generate performances that articulate the enduring gendered legacies of plantation inequities.
+Under her artistic direction, Sistren produced a repertoire of plays which toured the world, deeply influencing women’s activism and theatre practice in the Caribbean and elsewhere.
+This work has become the subject of numerous scholarly studies.
+On moving to Canada, Ford-Smith continued her work on performance as a site of knowledge production, researching performance as it engendered anti-imperial nationalism in postcolonial Jamaica, anthologizing plays of the 1970s and 80s, writing on the pedagogy and politics of Marcus Garvey’s UNIA, the body, performance and decolonization, the Jamaican poet Mikey Smith, and the plays of Dennis Scott.